MichalSalek/angularApiGallery/README.md

 # AngularGalleryApp

 This app use Unsplash API.

+Development purposes only:
+www.thismoment.eu

+Rights for pictures:
+www.unsplash.com

 ## Development server